hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 #### Which platform out of the two - Indeed / Naukri is the best for Beginners?

 The word **best** is subjective.
 According to me, a site that helps in finding jobs quickly and easily without having to look around for important information is best.
-Naukri and Indeed had almost the same number of job postings - **61** and **57** postings over the past 30 days.
+Naukri and Indeed had almost the same number of job postings - **61** and **57** postings respectively over the past 30 days.
 With Naukri, the job search was mostly broad - search multiple job titles like Data Scientist, Data Analyst, etc. at once, and you can select various cities in one single go.
 With Indeed, the best I could find is to choose one city or a single job title.
 I found it constraining.
 Definitely, not the best experience with Indeed.

 I also felt that Indeed lists the job in an unstructured manner.
 Naukri had a dedicated job location, min salary, max salary, part-time/full-time information separated from the rest of the job description.
 In Indeed, it was all over the place, making it tough for finding information quickly.